 - Black pepper

 - Fried onions or shallots (Available from any oriental supermarket)

 - Peel and finely dice the onion.

-- Add the garlic, bay leaf, Ras el Hanout spices and continue to cook on a low heat for further minute stirring continuously.
+- Add the garlic, bay leaf, Ras el Hanout spices and continue to cook on a low heat for a further minute stirring continuously.

 - Add the tomato paste, red lentils and slowly add the 1 litre of boiling water mixing as you go.
-Finally add the pomegranate molasses.
+Finally, add the pomegranate molasses.
 Bring to the boil.
 Skim the surface if necessary.
 Lower the heat to a gentle simmer and cook for 30 minutes or till the lentils are fully cooked and begin to break down.

 - Blend the soup to a smooth consistency and season with salt to taste.
 If the soup is too thick add more water.

 - To serve ladle into deep soup bowls, drizzle with olive oil, liberally sprinkle with crispy onions, a pinch of cracked black pepper, a few fresh thyme leaves and a tiny pinch of citrusy sumac.